IdentityPython/idpy-oidc/demo/README.md

 This pattern is repeated for each request/response in the sequence.

-To understand the following you have to know that an AS/OP provides a set of endpoints while a client/RP accesses services.
+To understand the descriptions below you have to remember that an AS/OP provides **endpoints** while a client/RP accesses **services**.
 An endpoint can support more than one service.
 A service can only reside at one endpoint.

-## OAuth2 Stories
+## Basic OAuth2 Stories

 These are based on the two basic OAuth2 RFCs;
 * [The OAuth 2.0 Authorization Framework](https://www.rfc-editor.org/rfc/rfc6749)